-The site is accessible only by guided house tours, which are given every hour on the hour and typically last 45 minutes to one hour.
-The last tour is given at 3 p.m.
+The site is accessible by self-guided tours, which are available at any time during operating hours, and by guided house tours, which are given every hour on the hour and typically last 45 minutes to one hour.
+The last guided tour is given at 3 p.m.

 In addition to the house tour, visitors are free to walk the grounds at their own leisure where they can view the formal Victorian garden, a rose garden planted in honor of Marilda Maxey’s love of gardening and roses, and a number of crape myrtle trees.
 Marilda Maxey brought the first crape myrtle trees to Paris when the Maxeys moved to Texas from Kentucky.

 For group tours consisting of 10 or more people, reservations are required at least two weeks in advance of the tour date.
 Group tours can accommodate up to 30 people per hour.

 School groups are also welcome to visit the Maxey House.
 Tours of the museum for school groups are designed to complement classroom curriculums.
 Guided school tours are offered Monday through Friday.
 The cost is $1 per student.
 Please request your tour at least two weeks in advance.

 To schedule a group or school tour, please submit a tour reservation form.
 A staff person will contact you to confirm the date and time when the form is received.